programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-13.png" alt="Scatter plot showing population data of origin and destination city colored by distance between cities." caption="Figure 13.
 Population data of origin and destination city colored by distance between cities." %}

-Immediately, you'll notice that this graph has two major problem:
+Immediately, you'll notice that this graph has two major problems:

 1. It is colored in blue, not red.

 2. The scale is counterintuitive, because shorter distances are represented by a darker blue, not lighter.

-Using the appropriate scale function is crucial when working with different types of variables in ggplot2.
-It ensures that the visual representation of the data accurately reflects the nature of the variable and communicates the intended information.

 In the example shown in Figure 11, we used a discrete color scale ([`scale_color_manual()`](http://ggplot2.tidyverse.org/reference/scale_manual.html)) to assign distinct colors to each category of a qualitative variable.
 This approach works well in such instances, as it allows us to clearly distinguish between separate groups, highlighting their differences or similarities.

 In this example, however, a gradient color scale is more suitable to represent our continuous variable.
-Gradient – or continuous – color scales assign colors to values based on a smooth transition between hues or shades.
+Gradient – or 'continuous' – color scales assign colors to values based on a smooth transition between hues or shades.
 This allows for a more accurate representation of the continuous variable, as the gradual color change corresponds to the change in the variable's value.
 Using a gradient scale, we can visualize the distribution of values and identify patterns or trends in the data.

 There are [several methods for creating gradient scales in ggplot2](http://ggplot2.tidyverse.org/reference/scale_gradient.html).
 For our purpose, we will use the `scale_colour_gradient()` function.
-This allows you to specify the colors assigned the minimum and maximum values of the continuous variable. ggplot2 then automatically interpolates the colors for the intermediate values based on the chosen gradient.
+This allows you to assign specific colors to the minimum and maximum values of the continuous variable. ggplot2 then automatically interpolates the colors for the intermediate values based on the chosen gradient.

-You can work with the p2 object created earlier and use the `+` operator to modify it.
+You can work with the `p2` object created earlier and use the `+` operator to modify it.
 Let's map the `dist` variable (distance between cities) to the color aesthetic using `color = dist` inside the `aes()` function.
 Next, add the `scale_colour_gradient()` function to customize the color gradient.
-In the code below, we've specified `low = "white"` to set the color for the lowest values of the dist variable to white and `high = "red3"` to set the highest values to dark red.
+In the code below, we've specified set the color for the lowest values of the `dist` variable to white and the highest values to dark red.
 This means lighter shades of red will represent shorter distances, while darker shades represent longer distances.

 ```